Repair Resources

 Repairing what you own is a fun way of ensuring that products don’t go to waste.
 No tools?
 No problem – look for people who specialize in fixing your particular item, or find a tool rental service in your area.
 A tailor can fix your bag or jacket – and a computer store might be able to fix that laptop that’s on the fritz.

-Did you know that in 2018, Canadians sent over 725 kilograms per household of waste to the landfill (Statistics Canada, 2022)?
+Did you know that in 2018, Canadians sent over 725 kilograms per household of waste to the landfill?
+We can do better.
+Check out the resources below for ideas on where to start.

 Why repair?